You are listening to the Sean Hannity Radio Show Podcast.

 That was the biggest joke of the whole thing.

-Well now what we are beginning to discover that for example uh there was a big play to pla uh pay to play scandal going on with the Hillary Clinton and the foundation and the State Department.
+Well, now what we are beginning to discover is that, for example, there was a big pay-to-play scandal going on with Hillary Clinton and the foundation and the State Department.

-Clinton aides Uma Abedin Cheryl Mills they arranged for Chaghari to meet with Jeffrey Feltman the former U.S. ambassador to Lebanon in response to an urgent email request from Doug Brand who was overseeing the Clinton Foundation at the time.
+Clinton AIDS, Uma Abedeen, Cheryl Mills, they arranged for Chagari to meet with Jeffrey Feltman, the former U.S. ambassador to Lebanon, in response to an urgent email request from Doug Brand, who was overseeing the Clinton Foundation at the time.

 Now, somebody who's way ahead of the curve on this is a guy by the name of Ed Klein.